youshy/agnostic-api/README.md

 Routes are specifically designed to not to use `Id`.
 This gives an extra flavour to the task as not often you have to look for something using two parameters in the route.
 Probably, in **phase V**, I will implement the API with `Id` as a param, not as a query.

+And yes, it's not truly RESTful.
+It's not the goal here though.

 ## Phases

 * **Phase I** - Implement the API using languages from table below with MongoDB connection.